-Cases might exist where QueryPerformanceFrequency doesn't return the actual frequency of the hardware tick generator.
-For example, in many cases, QueryPerformanceFrequency returns the TSC frequency divided by 1024; and on Hyper-V, the performance counter frequency is always 10 MHz when the guest virtual machine runs under a hypervisor that implements the hypervisor version 1.0 interface.
-As a result, don't assume that QueryPerformanceFrequency will return the precise TSC frequency.
+Often QueryPerformanceFrequency doesn't return the actual frequency of the hardware tick generator.
+For example, in some older versions of Windows, QueryPerformanceFrequency returns the TSC frequency divided by 1024; and when running under a hypervisor that implements the hypervisor version 1.0 interface (or always in some newer versions of Windows), the performance counter frequency is fixed to 10 MHz.
+As a result, don't assume that QueryPerformanceFrequency will return a value derived from the hardware frequency.

 QueryPerformanceCounter reads the performance counter and returns the total number of ticks that have occurred since the Windows operating system was started, including the time when the machine was in a sleep state such as standby, hibernate, or connected standby.

 These examples show how to calculate the tick interval and resolution and how to convert the tick count into a time value.

 QueryPerformanceFrequency returns the value 3,125,000 on a particular machine.
 What is the tick interval and resolution of QPC measurements on this machine?
 The tick interval, or period, is the reciprocal of 3,125,000, which is 0.000000320 (320 nanoseconds).
 Therefore, each tick represents the passing of 320 nanoseconds.
 Time intervals smaller than 320 nanoseconds can't be measured on this machine.